ArthurReVit/my-excuse-app/server/README.md

 - **app.py**: The main entry point of the application.
 It initializes the Flask app and registers the routes.
 - **config.py**: Contains configuration settings, including the MongoDB URI.
 - **db.py**: Manages the connection to the MongoDB database.
-- **routes/item_routes.py**: Defines the API endpoints for creating and retrieving items.
+- **routes/item_routes.py**: Defines the API endpoints for creating, retrieving, updating, and deleting items.
 - **models/item_model.py**: Contains the `ItemModel` class, which represents an item with a unique ID, name, and text.
 - **config_demo.py**: A template for `config.py` to demonstrate how to set up configuration without exposing sensitive information.